tae0y/open-chat-playground/docs/ollama.md

     azd env set CONNECTOR_TYPE "Ollama"
     ```

    The default model OCP uses is [llama3.2](https://ollama.com/library/llama3.2).
-If you want to run with a different model, say [qwen](https://ollama.com/library/qwen) other than the default one, add it to azd environment variables.
+If you want to run with a different model, say [qwen3](https://ollama.com/library/qwen3) other than the default one, add it to azd environment variables.

     ```bash
-    azd env set OLLAMA_MODEL "qwen"
+    azd env set OLLAMA_MODEL "qwen3"
     ```

-2. As a default, the app uses a Serverless GPU with NVIDIA T4 (`NC8as-T4`).
+1. As a default, the app uses a Serverless GPU with NVIDIA T4 (`NC8as-T4`).
 If you want to use NVIDIA A100, set the GPU profile.

     ```bash
     azd env set GPU_PROFILE_NAME "NC24-A100"